techidaily/site-instagram-video-files/source/_posts/updated-10-igtv-talents-ready-to-take-off.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2037356/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-Shanoon Cox

-Shanoon Cox is a writer and a lover of all things video.

-Follow @Shanoon Cox

-##### Shanoon Cox

- Mar 27, 2024• Proven solutions

-The diversity of the content available on IGTV is staggering because the platform enables its users to watch videos that cover an extremely wide range of topics.
-As IGTV continues to grow, some of Instagram's most influential users are starting to publish more content on their IGTV channels.
-Such an abundance of videos might leave you wondering which IGTV channels you absolutely shouldn’t miss out on.
-If this is the case, then you are at the right place because in this article we are going to take you through some of the best IGTV channels you should definitely start following.

 ## Top Ten IGTV Channels You Should Start Following in 2021

 The quality of the content, the number of followers, as well as the amount and the frequency of new posts, should help you detect the Instagram accounts that are worth following.
 Furthermore, which IGTV channels you are going to follow depends largely on your area of interests, since there isn’t much sense in following someone whose content you have no intention of watching.
 Here are the top ten IGTV channels you shouldn’t miss out on in 2021.